Grandma's Hands

 "Grandma's Hands" is a song written by Bill Withers about his grandmother.
 It was included on his first album Just as I Am (1971), and was released as a single, reaching number 18 on the Best Selling Soul Singles chart and 42 on the Billboard Hot 100.
-In Canada it reached No. 37 in the RPM Magazine charts.
-The song was produced by Booker T. Jones and also featured drummer Al Jackson Jr. and bassist Donald "Duck" Dunn from Booker T. & the M.G.'s.
+In Canada, it reached No. 37 on the RPM magazine charts.
+The song was produced by Booker T. Jones and also featured drummer Al Jackson Jr. and bassist Donald "Duck" Dunn from Booker T. & the M.G.'s, as well as Stephen Stills on electric guitar.
+"Grandma's Hands" was recently re-imagined in picture book form, published by Bill Withers' wife Marcia, daughter Kori, and Freedom Three Publishing.

 Lyrics

 Withers' maternal grandfather, Gracchus Monroe Galloway (1855–1937), had been born into slavery.
-In his youth, Withers attended church with his maternal grandmother, Lula (1868–1953), where she would sing and clap along with the hymns.
+As a child, Withers attended church with his maternal grandmother, Lula (1868–1953).
 He later said: "It was spontaneous singing, there was nothing programmed.
 People got up and sang and everybody would join in.
 It was my favorite kind of singing."

-A central theme of the song is the protective and nurturing force of the hands, as expressed in the last verse:
+A theme of the song is the caring force of Grandma's hands, as expressed in the last verse: